heiko1234/data_science_tutorials/polymer_process_improvement/Readme_Polymer_part5.md

 As you see, we only need to change the yaml file for the training in that pipeline.

-We execute the `general_training.py` in its Repo folder, since this virtual environemnt is also good for the training of our project.
+We execute the `general_training.py` in the mlflow Repo folder, since this virtual environemnt is also good for the training of our project.
+We just need to say where are the data and which features we like to take for the modelling.

+Violá, please check in [mlflow](localhost:5000) the new experiments.

 ![mlflow_models](./schema/MLflow_models_added.jpg)